pacifics/PassDao/README.md

 # Upgrading Procedure

 In case of bugs or improvements, the funding smart contract can be updated and called in new Dao proposals.
-Share holders can also make a contractor proposal to send the Dao balance to a new smart contract.
+Shareholders can also make a contractor proposal to send the Dao balance to a new smart contract.
 This will "transfer" the Dao balance, shares and reputation tokens (technically creating new shares and tokens) to new manager smart contracts and with a new Dao smart contract as client.